 Party wear saris

-This is the general name given to all kinds of saris embellished with decorative elements like resham work, gota pattis, zardosi work, sequins, zari, print and even embroidery like kantha work suitable for attending occasions like weddings, party etc. These saris are usually in satin, velvet, brocade, Georgette or chiffon fabrics.
+This is the general name given to all kinds of saris embellished with decorative elements like Resham work, gota pattis, zardozi work, sequins, zari, print and even embroidery like Kantha work suitable for attending occasions like weddings, party etc. These saris are usually in satin, velvet, brocade, Georgette or chiffon fabrics.

 White colored silk sari from Assam, India.